tljack-hi/cmm-cli-interface/commercium-cli-interface.md

       "commitments" : [ string, ... ]     (string) Note commitments for note outputs
       "macs" : [ string, ... ]            (string) Message authentication tags
-      "vpub_old" : x.xxx                  (numeric) The amount removed from the transparent value pool "vpub_new" : x.xxx,                 (numeric) The amount added to the transparent value pool }
+      "vpub_old" : x.xxx                  (numeric) The amount removed from the transparent value pool "vpub_new" : x.xxx,                 (numeric) The amount added to the transparent va(not like before)lue pool
+    }
     ,...
   ],